hvlexpo/backend/README.md

 Information on how to use both the web and mobile clients.

+## Development

+The development of each part of the software will happen on it's own branch.
+After significant progress, a pull request can be made to merge it into master.
+In general you shouldn't commit directly to master.
+You should also consider branching out from each respective branch if you are going to work on a specific feature or issue, and then make a pull request back to the original branch.

+For pull requests to be merged into master they must be reviewed and pass all the tests.

+Flutter development will be on the branch `mobile-development`.

+Backend development will be on the branch `backend-development`.

+Frontend development will be on the branch `frontend-development`.

 ## Installation

 Information on how to download and install/run web and mobile clients.